healthcare-hackathon-wuerzburg/inclusys/README.md

 3) Press `w`to open in browser or scan qr code in terminal with the expoGo app to debug on device

 ## How to use the Project
 Start the server and the application.
-Add your Cohere-API key into the apiKey.py file on the server.
+Add your Cohere-API key into a apiKey.py file on the server in the format:
+API_KEY = <<Key>>

 You can use this text for testing purposes:
 ```